xvrh/puppeteer-dart/doc/api.md

 var response = await responseFuture;
 ```

-Or simpler, if you don't need the [NetworkResponse]
+Or simpler, if you don't need the [Response]
 ```dart
 await Future.wait([
   page.waitForNavigation(),